Geronimoooooo/lol-win-prediction/README.md

 # LoL Win Prediction: Early-Game Analysis

-**Status:** Currently in development.
+**Status:** Completed (April 2026).

 This project builds a tool that can predict the outcome of a League of Legends match from the first 10 minutes from start.
 The tool can be useful for e-sports coaches, game analysts or competitive players who want to understand how early-game decisions affect the final match outcome.
 Model outputs the probability of the blue team winning.

 ## Business Goal
-Build a model that predicts the outcome of a League of Legends match based on the first 10 minutes of gameplay.

-Practical value:
-- For e-sports coaches: understand how critical early-game mistakes are
-- For game analysts: identify which early factors determine match outcome
+Build a **production-ready** ML system that predicts LoL match outcomes from 10-minute features, achieving robust ROC-AUC > 0.80 with full reproducibility and CLI-based inference.

+### Stakeholders
+- **E-sports coaches** — understand impact of early-game decisions on match outcome
+- **Game analysts at developers** (Riot, etc.) — quantify importance of in-game features
+- **Competitive players** — recognize patterns that lead to comebacks vs lost games

 ## ML Task
 - Type: Binary classification